monabraeunig/surrogate/README.md

 * model_name: The name of the UM-Bridge model
 * model_port: The port on which the model runs
 * threshold: A threshold value for the variance.
 Set to the highest level of certainty to accept a prediction
 * custom_hyperparameters: If set to False, the surrogate performs hyperparameter optimization.
-If set to False, the hyperparameters must be set manually.
+If set to True, the hyperparameters must be set manually.
 * plot: If set to True, the surrogate creates a visualization of the variance as a heatmap after each training session.
 This feature is only supported for models with a two-dimensional input and a one-dimensional output

 Optional configurations: